Of course!

 Afterwards, you can pick the destination in your workspace where you want to save your gallery and give it a suitable name right away.

-In the Free and Lite plan, you can have one collection per account.
+In the Free plan, you can have one collection per account.

-In the Pro plan you can save up to five collections per account, and in the Business plan you can create unlimited collections.
+In the Pro plan you can save up to five collections per account, in the Advanced plan 10 and in the Business and Enterprise plans you can create unlimited collections.

 Please note that collections are for internal use only and can only be seen by you and your team members.